roman-milk/roman-milk.github.io/mom-of-cheerldr.md

+===

- ****** Mother of a Cheerleader Ch.
-03 ****** bydawn1958© They departed and Dani drove to the mall.
+They departed and Dani drove to the mall.
 "First we'll buy you some underwear.
 I don't want my beloved slave walking around the city dressed like a cheap tramp," Sarah said in a very mocking tone.

  "Yes, Mistress."
 Dani drove to the exact spot indicated by Sarah and parked.
 When they walked across the parking lot to the first store, Dani had to keep adjusting the short skirt, as the hem kept riding up to her crotch.